A Meta-Learning Method for Estimation of Causal Excursion Effects to Assess Time-Varying Moderation: The Asymptotic Properties of the DR-WCLS Estimator

 In this section, we demonstrate the asymptotic theory for the DR-WCLS estimator obtained using the algorithm described in Section \ref{sec:algorithms}.
 Define the empirical $L_2$ norm of a random variable $X_t$ as $\Vert X_t \Vert = \big(\frac{1}{n}\sum_{j=1}^n X_{t,j}^\top X_{t,j} \big)^{1/2}$.
 To guarantee the consistency of the causal parameter, we require the following assumption. \begin{assumption} The data-adaptive plug-ins $ \boldsymbol{\hat\eta}_t$ consistently estimate the true nuisance function $\boldsymbol{\eta}_t$, that is: $\sum_{t=1}^T\sum_{a \in \{0,1 \}}\Vert \boldsymbol{\hat\eta}_t(H_t, a_t) - \boldsymbol{\eta}_t(H_t, a_t) \Vert = o_p(1)$. \end{assumption}

-\begin{theorem}[Asymptotic property of DR-WCLS estimator] Assume $T$ and $K$ are both finite and fixed, and there exists a constant \(\epsilon > 0\) such that, for all \(t\), both \(p_t(A_t | H_t)\) and \(\hat{p}_t(A_t | H_t)\) lie in \((\epsilon, 1 - \epsilon)\).
-Under Assumption \ref{ass:po}, \ref{ass:directeffect} and \ref{ass:nuisance-op1}, given invertibility and moment conditions, as $n \rightarrow \infty$, the estimator $\hat\beta^{(DR)}_n$ that solves \eqref{eq:drwcls} is subject to an error term which (up to a multiplicative constant) is bounded above by:
+\begin{theorem}[Asymptotic property of DR-WCLS estimator] Assume $T$ and $K$ are both finite and fixed, Under Assumption \ref{ass:po}, \ref{ass:directeffect} and \ref{ass:nuisance-op1}, given invertibility and moment conditions, as $n \rightarrow \infty$, the estimator $\hat\beta^{(DR)}_n$ that solves \eqref{eq:drwcls} is subject to an error term which (up to a multiplicative constant) is bounded above by:

 If $\mathbf{\hat B} = o_p(n^{-1/2})$, then $\hat\beta^{(DR)}_n$ is consistent and asymptotically normal such that $\sqrt{n}(\hat\beta^{(DR)}_n - \beta^\star) \rightarrow \mathcal{N}(0,\Sigma_{DR})$, where $\Sigma_{DR}$ is defined in Appendix \ref{app:dr-wlcs}.
 In particular, with the algorithm outlined in Section \ref{sec:algorithms}, $\Sigma_{DR}$ can be consistently estimated by